GMM Music

-GMM Music is a music company in Thailand, operating as a subsidiary of GMM Grammy.
+GMM Music Public Company Limited (Thai: จีเอ็มเอ็ม มิวสิค) is a music company in Thailand, operating as a subsidiary of GMM Grammy.
 Established to oversee GMM Grammy's music business, GMM Music manages various record labels, artist management services, and music distribution channels.

 History

 Before restructuring

 On February 27, 2023, the board of directors of GMM Grammy approved a major business restructuring of its music division.
 This involved a spin-off, transferring all music-related assets, personnel, rights, obligations, and contracts to a newly established subsidiary.
 The objective was to create a sustainable business model and improve operational efficiency.
 GMM Grammy would hold 100% ownership of the new subsidiary, and the Group Executive Board and/or the Group CEO (Busaba Daoruang), or a designated representative, were authorized to execute, amend, or modify details regarding the restructuring.

 On July 3, GMM Grammy announced that it had completed the first phase of the restructuring by registering a new subsidiary, GMM Music Co., Ltd., with the Department of Business Development, Ministry of Commerce, on April 7.
 The company was established with a registered capital of 4 million THB, with GMM Grammy holding 100% ownership.
 The leadership of the new entity included Paiboon Damrongchaitham as chairman, Pawit Chittrakon as CEO, and Fahmai Damrongchaitham as Deputy CEO.

 On July 27, the GMM Grammy board designated GMM Music as the flagship company for its music operations.
 Additionally, the board approved a plan for GMM Music to enter the public fundraising process through an initial public offering (IPO), offering up to 30% of its shares and listing on the Stock Exchange of Thailand (SET).
 The aim was to allow GMM Music to expand its business and promote the New Music Economy.
 The IPO listing process was subject to seven specific conditions.
 Since the IPO share allocation was limited to 30%, GMM Music would remain a subsidiary of GMM Grammy even after the public offering.